PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Related Work

-{\textbf{Other Related Work.} {Seshadri et al.~\cite{Seshadri:2015:ANDOR, seshadri.arxiv16, seshadri.micro17, seshadri.bookchapter17, seshadri2020indram}} propose using triple row activation in DRAM to perform bitwise majority operation across the three activated rows.
-ComputeDRAM~\cite{gao2020computedram} shows that a subset of real DDR3 chips can perform triple row activation when they receive an ACT-PRE-ACT command sequence with violated timing parameters.
-SIMDRAM~\cite{hajinazarsimdram} develops a framework that provides a programming interface to perform in-DRAM computation using the majority operation.
-None of these works provide an end-to-end in-DRAM computation framework that is integrated into a real system.}
+{\textbf{Other Related Work.} \omi{Prior works (see Section~\ref{sec:background_pudram}) (i) propose or (ii) demonstrate using real DRAM chips, several DRAM-based PuM techniques that can perform computation~\cite{Seshadri:2015:ANDOR, seshadri.arxiv16, seshadri.micro17, seshadri.bookchapter17, seshadri2020indram,hajinazarsimdram,chang.hpca16,ferreira2021pluto,angizi2019graphide}, move data~\cite{seshadri2013rowclone,wang2020figaro}, or implement security primitives~\cite{olgun2021quactrngieee,kim.hpca18,kim.hpca19,talukder2019exploiting,talukder2019prelatpuf,orosa2021codic} in memory.}\revdel{{Seshadri et al.~\cite{Seshadri:2015:ANDOR, seshadri.arxiv16, seshadri.micro17, seshadri.bookchapter17, seshadri2020indram}} propose using triple row activation in DRAM to perform bitwise majority \omi{(and thus AND/OR) and NOT} operations across the three activated rows.
+ComputeDRAM~\cite{gao2020computedram} shows that a subset of real DDR3 chips can perform triple row activation when they receive an ACT-PRE-ACT command sequence with violated timing parameters.} SIMDRAM~\cite{hajinazarsimdram} develops a framework that provides a programming interface to perform in-DRAM computation using the majority operation. \omi{DR-STRANGE~\cite{bostanci2022drstrange} proposes an end-to-end system design for DRAM-based true random number generators.} None of these works provide an end-to-end in-DRAM computation framework that is integrated into a real system \omu{using real DRAM chips}.}

-\revcommon{PiDRAM's prototype (i) fully integrates our framework into a RISC-V system, (ii) provides a custom supervisor that supports the necessary OS primitives, and (iii) enables rapid implementation of PuM techniques using real DRAM chips.
-Therefore, it enables researchers to conduct end-to-end, full-system studies of PuM techniques.
-Existing platforms cannot substitute PiDRAM in studying PuM techniques end-to-end.}